-Figure 5 illustrates the age spread of the residential housing stock in the catchment area.
+Figure 4 illustrates the age spread of the residential housing stock in the catchment area.
 The age of the properties is displayed alongside a breakdown of the introduction of the buildings regulations which have had an incremental impact on the construction methodologies used.
+For context the requirement for BERs on all new homes was introduced in July 2008.
 This information can be quite informative as it illustrates the type of interventions which may be suitable for the housing stock.